astrophys/elements-of-stat-learn/notes/ch2.md

            assuming additivity.
             * Often unrealistic
         #.
 QUESTION : I need some intuition here
+        #.
+ANSWER   : He is breaking up the independence of each independent variable
+                      s.t. there are no cross terms, e.g. leaving out $2xy$ from
     #) Are we happy with eqn \ref{eq:2.11}?
         #.
 Consider replacing the quadratic $L_{2}$ loss function with a linear one
             $$ L_{1} = \text{E}|Y-f(X)| $$